EricMGS/ehr-migration-pipeline/README.md

 - Postgres

 ## Pipeline tasks
-1. **Get files:** The files of the origin system should be stored in an S3 bucket.
+1. **Get files:** The files of the origin system must be stored in an S3 bucket.
 This task recover the files from S3 based on the _Migration ID_
 2. **System identification and file versioning:** The software automatically identifies the source system and file version to ensure compatibility.
 The version could be informed by the user, or identified automatically.
 3. **Feasibility testing:** The software performs tests to confirm the viability of the migration.
 It compares the files with models with rules of integrity like datatype, null, min and max, regex, list of values, etc.
 4. **Data categorization:** The software categorizes the data before conversion to apply centralized rules and maintain database format independence.
 The categorization transforms the origin files in intermediate files with global standards.
 The intermediate files are uploaded to S3.